Planet Hollywood Las Vegas: New Aladdin (1998–2007)

 Fluor Corporation was hired to design and build the new Aladdin.
-In February 1998, Aladdin Gaming finalized a financial plan for the resort, expected to cost $826 million.
-Planet Hollywood International also planned to develop a music-themed resort known as Sound Republic, which would be built behind the Aladdin.
-However, the music project was canceled at the end of the year after Aladdin Gaming ended its partnership with Planet Hollywood, citing financial concerns.
+In February 1998, Aladdin Gaming finalized an $826 million financing plan for the resort.
+Planet Hollywood International also planned to develop a music-themed resort, Sound Republic, behind the Aladdin, although the project was canceled later that year after Aladdin Gaming ended its partnership with the company.

-Sommer Family Trust and LCI agreed to share cost overruns on the Aladdin project based on their ownership percentages.
-LCI, initially owning 25%, increased its stake after Sommer was unable to fund his share of the overruns.
-Design changes, including a larger pool area and moving the resort closer to the Las Vegas Strip sidewalk, also contributed to the increased cost, which ultimately totaled $1.4 billion.
-The cost did not include an attached shopping center known as Desert Passage, which was separately owned.
+The cost of the Aladdin project eventually rose to $1.4 billion, partly because of design changes that included a larger pool area and moving the resort closer to the Las Vegas Strip sidewalk.
+The total did not include the adjacent Desert Passage shopping center, which was separately owned.

-The Aladdin opened on August 18, 2000, a day later than planned due to fire safety testing delays.
-The resort faced immediate financial challenges, including poor foot traffic due to an elevated casino floor and an entrance that was considered uninviting and easy to miss.
-The interior allowed mall and restaurant visitors to bypass the casino floor.
-Unlike existing rivals, the resort also lacked the benefit of a hotel reservation network and a database of gamblers.
-In addition, it did not have funds to launch an aggressive marketing campaign prior to the opening.
-The September 11 attacks in 2001 further exacerbated financial troubles, leading to layoffs and a Chapter 11 bankruptcy filing later in the month.
+The Aladdin opened on August 18, 2000, a day later than planned because of delays related to fire safety testing.
+The resort faced immediate financial problems.
+Analysts and former executives later cited several design and marketing issues, including poor foot traffic caused by an elevated casino floor, an entrance that was considered uninviting and easy to miss, and an interior layout that allowed mall and restaurant visitors to bypass the casino.
+The resort also lacked an established hotel reservation network, a database of gamblers, and sufficient funds for an aggressive pre-opening marketing campaign.

+The September 11 attacks in 2001 worsened the resort's financial problems, leading to layoffs and a Chapter 11 bankruptcy filing later that month.